 Have you ever had a burning desire to do something that others deemed impossible?
 We’ve all heard it before: You’re crazy; there’s no way anyone can do that; get real; and stop dreaming.

 But despite what the naysayers and critics might say, it is possible to do what others see as impossible.
+In fact, for many it is what motivates them to achieve the greatest advancements in our society.

 Many things that we take for granted today were once considered impossible.
 Great visionaries know that what can be imagined can be achieved.
+The challenge is that one of the biggest fears people have is failure.
+That fear of failure, combined with being surrounded by those that instill doubt in other’s success, is what stops many from trying in the first place.

 There are steps you can take to achieve the impossible–or at least, what others think is impossible.